servalproject/serval-dna/doc/REST-API-Keyring.md

 ### Identity unlocking

-All Keyring requests can supply a passphrase using the optional **pin** parameter, which unlocks all keyring identities protected by that password, prior to performing the request.
+All Keyring requests can supply a passphrase using the optional **pin** parameter, which unlocks all keyring identities protected by that passphrase, prior to performing the request.
 Serval DNA caches every PIN it receives until the PIN is revoked using the [lock request](#get-restful-keyring-lock), so once an identity is unlocked, it remains visible until explicitly locked.